Last updated: 1 April 2026

 • How do I switch from AGL to Red Energy (or vice versa)?

-Switching energy retailers in Australia is straightforward.
+Switching electricity retailers in Australia is straightforward.
 You can switch online, by phone, or through an independent comparison service.
-The process typically takes 2–5 business days and you won't experience any interruption to your electricity supply.
+The process typically takes 2–5 business days and you will not experience any interruption to your electricity supply.
 Check for any exit fees on your current plan before switching.

 More comparisons